dashxhq/dashx-js/packages/node/README.md

 `identify` will automatically append a pseudo-random `anonymous_uid` in this case.

-Options can include the following keys:
+User info can include the following keys:

 |Name|Type|
 |:---:|:--:|